How we calculate the food waste figure

-During the FY 2014/15 we outsourced the production of bakery products to Euphorium Bakery.
-The waste arising is no longer in scope as this arises at a supplier’s site.
-As a result of outsourcing bakery production, food waste generated at the Euphorium site was excluded from our total food waste tonnage.
+During FY 2014/15 we outsourced the production of some bakery products to Euphorium Bakery.
+The production waste arising at suppliers’ sites is not in scope, therefore food waste generated at the Euphorium site is not included in our waste figures.

-It is not possible to identify waste that has been displaced from stores to Euphorium, therefore the data cannot be rebaselined to allow for better year-on-year comparison.
-Production waste arising at the Euphorium plant is disclosed below to enable a more complete comparison of the data.
+Whilst it was not possible to identify waste that had been displaced from stores to the Euphorium production plant, we disclosed production waste arising at Euphorium Bakeries to enable a more complete comparison of the data.

 |Financial year||Euphorium Production Waste (tonnes)|

 Following the sale of Euphorium, some of this production is now moving back in stores.
 We estimate that this waste amounts to less than 0.1% of our total annual waste and therefore does not require a restatement of figures previously published.

 Euphorium Bakery also owned 40 bakeries in our stores.
 In-store waste previously arsing at these bakeries was out of scope given third party ownership.
 As these move under our control, waste generated as part of this activity will be recorded along with all other store waste.